 No more than 50% of the stages at a match can utilize an unlimited round count.
 At least 25% of the targets in Gas Gun Series match must be 2 MOA or smaller.
 Maximum distance is 800 yards.

-Tactical Light Division: Intended to allow competitors the opportunity tocompete using traditional military and law enforcement caliber.
+- Tactical Division: Intended to allow competitors the opportunity tocompete using traditional military and law enforcement caliber.
 This promotesActive Duty military and law enforcement competitors use of their Service and Department issued rifles.
-Tactical Light Division rifles are restricted to 5.56 NATO/.223 Remington calibers only.
-Bullet weight cannot exceed 77 grains and muzzle velocity cannot exceed 3,000 fps.
+Tactical Light Division rifles are restricted to 5.56 NATO/.223 Remington and 7.62 NATO/.308 Winchester calibers only. .223 Bullet weight cannot exceed 77 grains and muzzle velocity cannot exceed